Zettlr/Zettlr/README.md

 This software is licensed via the [GNU GPL v3-License](https://www.gnu.org/licenses/gpl-3.0.en.html).

-The brand (including name, icons and everything Zettlr can be identified with) is exluded and all rights reserved.
+The brand (including name, icons and everything Zettlr can be identified with) is excluded and all rights reserved.
 If you want to fork Zettlr to develop another app, feel free but please change name and icons.
 [Read about the logo usage](https://www.zettlr.com/press#usage-rights).